mdrayaanpasha/quantiva_2.0/README.md

 ### Distributed AI-Driven Portfolio Analysis System

-> "If Quantiva 1.0 was a bright idea, v2.0 is that idea with industrial-grade infrastructure and message queues."
+> "If Quantiva 1.0 was a bright idea, v2.0 is that idea with industrial-grade infrastructure... here we also analyze social media data, geo-politics to help you understand your portfolio better then you could ever imagine!!"

 ## 🤓 The Engineering Challenge